MonitexInc/front-end-guidelines/README.md

 ### Branching

-Our branch naming conventions are set to have all branch names hyphenated `-` (no spaces or `_`), in lower-case and organised in folders by utilizing a `/` (only one allowed. `master` and `perf` expluded).
+Our branch naming conventions are set to have all branch names hyphenated `-` (no spaces or `_`), in lower-case and organised in folders by utilizing a `/` (only one allowed. `main` (formerly `master`) and `develop` expluded).

-- `master`
+- `main`

-  The `master` branch is where all branches spawn from.
+  The `main` branch is where all branches spawn from.
 It contains the tested, polished, and most stable version of your project.
-Code in `master` directly mirrors what is in Production.
+Code in `main` directly mirrors what is in Production.

-  The only branch that can be merged into `master` is `perf` and merging requires **approval**
+  The only branch that can be merged into `main` is `develop` and merging requires **approval**

-  `master` can not be merged into any branch.
+  `main` can not be merged into any branch.
 Ever.

-- `perf`
+- `develop`

-  This branch is used as the staging area for all other branches to be merged into before being promoted to `master`.
-It is treated as a mirror of `master` and is used for quality assurance, testing, stakeholder previews, and approvals.
+  This branch is used as the staging area for all other branches to be merged into before being promoted to `main`.
+It is treated as a mirror of `main` and is used for quality assurance, testing, stakeholder previews, and approvals.

 - `wrike/`